denten-books/plain-text/3-format.md

 associated with them," the manual explained [@angluin_reference_1968, 1-2].
 Writers could also enter the "command mode," in which the machine interpreter recognized nothing but machine instructions.
-By these means, the text and layout instructions could occupy different "buffers" on the screen, which would then be combined together for printing operations [@angluin_reference_1968, 3-1].
+By these means, the text and layout instructions could occupy different "buffers" on screen, which would then be combined together for printing operations [@angluin_reference_1968, 3-1].

 Separate from the aims of text editors like EDIT and QED, a text formatter was meant to arrange text spatially.
 To the small number of editing instructions,